How to Make Buckwheat Cake

 I used extra virgin olive oil as the fat in this recipe but any relatively neutral flavored oil will work.
 Avocado oil or melted coconut oil are good substitutes.

-This buckwheat cake calls for cocoa powder.
+This buckwheat chocolate cake calls for cocoa powder.
 You can use any type of unsweetened cocoa powder in this recipe (both dutch process cocoa powder as well as natural cocoa powder will work well).

 This recipe calls for unsweetened applesauce.
 You can use either homemade or store bought applesauce in this recipe (just be sure that it doesn’t contain added sugar).
 Or you can substitute very ripe mashed bananas instead of applesauce if you prefer.